bnelson7/full_stack_project/README.md

             }
         }
 ```
-* Interact with other users through comments by posting your own comment or responding to someone else's
+### Interact with other users through comments by posting your own comment or responding to someone else's

 ![](comment_demo.gif)

+In order to implement nested comments, so users could reply to other users comments I utilized recursive techniques
+to account for infinite levels of comments and replies and normalized my data on the backend to mirror the frontend
+and make it easier to render the component.

+Here I recursively render a partial template on the backend by checking if the comment has any replies.

 ```ruby
 json.extract! comment, :id, :author_id, :video_id, :body, :edited